Any references to my past work as an MP on this website are historic. I ceased to be an MP at the dissolution of Parliament on 30 May 2024.

-The Rt Hon Sir John Redwood MP
+The Rt Hon Sir John Redwood

 John was an Oxfordshire County Councillor in the 1970s.
 In the mid-1980s he was Chief Policy Advisor to Margaret Thatcher.
-He urged her to begin a great privatisation programme, and then took privatisation around the world as oneĀ of its first advocates before being elected to Parliament for Wokingham.
+He urged her to begin a great privatisation programme, and then took privatisation around the world as one of its first advocates before being elected to Parliament for Wokingham.
 He was soon made a minister, joining the front bench in 1989 as Parliamentary Under-Secretary in the Department of Trade and Industry.
 He supervised the liberalisation of the telecoms industry in the early 1990s and became Minister for Local Government and Inner Cities after the 1992 General Election.

 Shortly afterwards, John joined the Cabinet and served as Secretary of State for Wales from 1993 to 1995.
-In opposition heĀ acted as Shadow Secretary of State for Trade and Industry (1997-1999), Shadow Secretary of State for the Environment, Transport and the Regions (1999-2000) and Shadow Secretary of State for Deregulation (2004-2005).
+In opposition he acted as Shadow Secretary of State for Trade and Industry (1997-1999), Shadow Secretary of State for the Environment, Transport and the Regions (1999-2000) and Shadow Secretary of State for Deregulation (2004-2005).
 In the 1990s he campaigned widely to keep the pound, and wrote several books and articles explaining why the Euro would be wrong for the UK.
 (Our Currency, our country; Just Say No).

-John was a fellow of All Souls from 1972 to 1987Ā , again from 2003 to 2005, and since 2007.Ā He is currently a Visiting Professor for Middlesex University Business School and has published a number of books including ‘Superpower Struggles‘, on the European Union, China and the United States, ‘Just Say No‘ on why the UK should reject further European integration, and ‘Singing the Blues‘, his personal history of the Conservative Party throughout the last thirty years.
-His most recent publications are ā€œWe donā€™t believe youā€™, an account of populist politics, Ā ‘I Want to Make a Difference, But I Don’t Like Politics‘, which examines the reason for the decline in membership of political parties and those voting in local and General Elections, and After the Credit Crunch: No More Boom and Bust, which considers the reasons behind the global recession and why Britain has been hit especially hard.
-His\ most recent book, “We don’t believe you” is a study of the various populist parties and movements in the USA, UK and on the continent of Europe.
+John was a fellow of All Souls from 1972 to 1987, again from 2003 to 2005, and since 2007.
+He was a Visiting Professor for Middlesex University Business School and has published a number of books including ‘Superpower Struggles‘, on the European Union, China and the United States, ‘Just Say No‘ on why the UK should reject further European integration, and ‘Singing the Blues‘, his personal history of the Conservative Party throughout the last thirty years.
+His most recent publications are âWe donât believe youâ, an account of populist politics, ‘I Want to Make a Difference, But I Don’t Like Politics‘, which examines the reason for the decline in membership of political parties and those voting in local and General Elections, and After the Credit Crunch: No More Boom and Bust, which considers the reasons behind the global recession and why Britain has been hit especially hard.
+“We don’t believe you” is a study of the various populist parties and movements in the USA, UK and on the continent of Europe.
+Recently he has published a comparative study of 5 leading central banks showing how their monetary policies affected their inflation rates in recent years.
+He has also published âThe $275 tn Green Revolutionâ, warning of the gap between government ambitious targets and what consumers wish to pay for.

 December 12, 2011